- Who We Are and What This Policy Covers

-We generally discard information about you when we no longer need the information for the purposes for which we collect and use it — which are described in the section above on How and Why We Use Information — and we are not legally required to continue to keep it.
+We generally discard information about you when it’s no longer needed for the purposes for which we collect and use it — described in the section above on How and Why We Use Information — and we’re not legally required to keep it.

-For example, we keep the web server logs that record information about a visitor to one of Sphere Plugin’s websites, such as the visitor’s IP address, browser type, and operating system, for approximately 30 days.
-We retain the logs for this period of time in order to, among other things, analyze traffic to Sphere Plugin’s websites and investigate issues if something goes wrong on one of our websites.
+For example, we keep the web server logs that record information about a visitor to one of Sphere Plugins’s websites, like the visitor’s IP address, browser type, and operating system, for approximately ranging from few weeks to few months.
+We retain the logs for this period of time in order to, among other things, analyze traffic to Sphere Plugins’s websites and investigate issues if something goes wrong on one of our websites.

-As another example, when you delete a post, page, or comment from your WordPress.com site, it stays in your Trash folder for thirty days just in case you change your mind and would like restore that content — because starting again from scratch is no fun, at all.
+As another example, when you delete a post, page, or comment from sphereplugins.com site, it stays in your Trash folder for thirty days in case you change your mind and would like to restore that content, because starting from scratch is no fun.
 After the thirty days are up, the deleted content may remain on our backups and caches until purged.

-While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so, such as monitoring our Services for potential vulnerabilities and attacks.
+While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so.
+We monitor our Services for potential vulnerabilities and attacks.